-- 1.2 The Local Plan aims to deliver the long term planning vision for the New Forest National Park and forms a key part of the statutory 'development plan' for the area.
-National policy contained within the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG) also forms material considerations when preparing the Local Plan. - 1.3 The Environment Act 1995 also requires each National Park Authority to prepare a National Park Management Plan.
+The Local Plan aims to deliver the longterm planning vision for the New Forest National Park and forms a key part of the statutory 'development plan' for the area.
+National policy contained within the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG) also form material considerations when preparing the Local Plan.

+The Environment Act 1995 also requires each National Park Authority to prepare a National Park Management Plan.
 The Management Plan is the overarching strategic document for the National Park and is intended to guide the work of all organisations within the National Park (not just the Authority).
 Although Management Plans do not form part of the statutory development plan, they should be taken into account in preparing Local Plans and may also be material considerations in assessing planning applications.
-In 2015 the New Forest National Park Management Plan was updated by the Partnership Plan which set out a series of actions to be taken forward over the next five years. - 1.4 In addition to these statutory documents, the Authority can prepare Supplementary Planning Documents which provide more detail on planning policies, as well as specific strategies to guide the delivery of the two statutory National Park purposes, including the Recreation Management Strategy and Landscape Action Plan.
-These latter documents are not formal planning documents but provide detailed guidance on important issues within the National Park.
+In 2015 the New Forest National Park Management Plan was updated by the Partnership Plan which sets out a series of actions to be taken forward over the following five years.

+In addition to these statutory documents, the Authority can prepare Supplementary Planning Documents which provide more detail on planning policies, as well as specific strategies to guide the delivery of the two statutory National Park purposes, including the Recreation Management Strategy and the Landscape Action Plan.
+These latter documents are not formal planning documents but provide detailed guidance on important issues within the National Park

-- 1.5 Since the adoption of the first set of consistent National Park-wide planning policies in 2010 there have been significant changes in national planning policy - most notably the publication of the NPPF in 2012.
-National planning policy confirms that National Parks continue to have the highest level of protection in relation to landscape and scenic beauty.
-In addition, the statutory National Park purposes originally established through the National Parks & Access to the Countryside Act 1949 remain unaltered. - 1.6 This Local Plan has been prepared following extensive public consultation and evidence gathering that started in 2015.
+- Since the adoption of the first set of 1.8 consistent National Park-wide planning policies in 2010 there have been significant changes in national planning policy - most notably the publication of the NPPF in 2012.
+National planning policy confirms that national parks continue to have the highest level of protection in relation to landscape and scenic beauty.
+In addition, the statutory National Park purposes originally established through the National Parks & Access to the Countryside Act 1949 remain and are supplemented by the Environment Act 1995. - 1.9 This Local Plan has been prepared following extensive public consultation and evidence gathering that started in 2015.
 The Local Plan has been informed by a wide range of evidence base studies, including a Strategic Flood Risk Assessment; Whole-Plan Viability Assessment; Business Needs Survey; and an objective assessment of housing needs arising within the National Park.
-The policies set out in the Local Plan have been tested against a number of environmental, economic and social indicators within a Sustainability Appraisal (SA) / Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA).
+The policies set out in the Local Plan have been tested against a number of environmental, economic and social indicators as part of a Sustainability Appraisal (SA) / Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA).